jacknot/justin.duch.me/_posts/bye_france.md

 stop non French people from learning French.
 How you ask?
 Well let me tell you.

-## Première Partie: De-legitmise the French Language
+## Première Partie: De-legitimise the French Language

 A very simple misinformation campaign condemning French should do the trick.
 We've seen this strategy used by the CCP in China to attack Hong Kong by